lyonelz96/spotify-readme-stats/README.md

       - user-top-read
         - To get your top artists/tracks
       - user-read-private
-        - To get your spotify id and your display name
+        - To get your spotify id
-   - Once you go through the auth it should redirect you to the homepage where you'll see your display name and your spotify id
+   - **Once you go through the auth it should redirect you to an endpoint that returns a message and a secret.
+This secret is important if you want to delete your information from the database later on.
+(You can get a new secret by going through the authorization again)**
    - The following 3 endpoints are available for you (Replace :spotify_id with your actual spotify_id)
      - `/user/:spotify_id/recently-played`
        - Will serve the recently played svg